danielroe/oidc-action/README.md

 ## ⚠️ Notes
 - Runs on Node 24+ and executes the TypeScript entrypoint directly.
-- Bun (`bun.lockb`) is not yet supported.
+- `bun.lockb` is not supported.
+(You can generate a `bun.lock` with `bun install --save-text-lockfile`.)
 - Repository and branch change detection is best‑effort; attestation shapes vary and some packages omit repo/ref details.